rtomayko/rack-cache/README.markdown

-Rack::Cache includes a configuration system (inspired by [Varnish][var]'s [VCL configuration language][vcl]) that can be used to specify fairly complicated cache policy.
+Rack::Cache includes a configuration system (inspired by [Varnish][var]'s [VCL configuration language][vcl]) that can be used to specify fairly sophisticated cache policy.
 The system is built around a series of interceptable events and transitions that can be controlled through a simple configuration language.

     use Rack::Cache do
       on :receive do
-        pass if request.url =~ %r|/uncacheable/|
+        pass! if request.url =~ %r|/uncacheable/|
-        error 402 if request.referrer =~ /digg.com/
+        error!
+402 if request.referrer =~ /digg.com/
       end
       on :miss do
         trace 'missed: %s', request.url
       end
     end

-Some statements are considered _transitioning_, in that they cause the current event to halt processing.
-In the example above, both the `pass` and `error` statements cause the `:receive` event to halt (the block is immediately exited via `throw`), which causes the machine to begin transitioning to the subsequent event.
+Some statements are considered _transitioning_ in that they cause the current event to halt processing.
+In the example above, both the `pass!` and `error!` statements cause the `:receive` event to halt (the block is immediately exited via `throw`), which causes the machine to begin transitioning to the subsequent event.

 Caching policy can be layered.
-Event handlers are executed in last-on/first-off (LOFO) order until a transitioning statement is made.
+Event handlers are executed in last-on/first-off (LOFO) order until a transitioning statement is executed.
 This allows small bits of cache policy to be captured in separate files and combined as needed:

     use Rack::Cache do